odan/phinx-migrations-generator/README.md

-# Migrations
-Migrations Builder for Phinx.
+# Phinx m igrations generator

 Currently Phinx (a migration library) cannot generate migrations automatically.
 Phinx "only" generates a empty class with up and down functions.
 You still have to write the migration manually.